bahstrike/ACAudio/README.md

 You MAY NOT rename, modify, decompile, reverse engineer or sell SmithLib.dll.
 You must contact Bad Ass Hackers to discuss.
 You MAY NOT use SmithLib.dll in a commercial project.
 You must contact Bad Ass Hackers to discuss.
-You MAY NOT distribute SmithLib.dll in any fashion, unless the entirety of this "SmithLib.dll" subsection is included.
+You MAY NOT distribute SmithLib.dll in any fashion, unless the entirety of this "SmithLib.dll" subsection is present within your readme file or legal disclaimer.
 ```